nisargjoshi95/br-exam/README.md

 # BrExam

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+Project was tested on Fedora 28 running Chrome 68.0.3440.106 and iOS 11 running Safari .

 ## Development server